mild-blue/clockify-automation/README.md

 # Toggle to Clockify

+It is based on https://github.com/pieye/toggl2clockify and significant part of the code is just copied from there.
+Credits to Markus Proeller, markus.proeller@pieye.org.

 ## Setup

 * Create virtual env: `python -m venv venv` and activate it: `. ./venv/bin/activate `.